napalu/goopt/docs/_v2/guides/advanced-features.md

 ### 1. Terminal Flag Slices

 Slices bound to flags with type `chained` (or inferred as such) are split using the parser's configured delimiter function (which defaults to space, comma, pipe):
+Alternatively `chained` flags can be repeated to append values as in tradition CLIs.
+See [Repeated-flag example](https://github.com/napalu/goopt/tree/v2/examples/repeated-flags)

 ```go
 type Config struct {